Eksapsy/myProjects/README.md

 # myProjects

 My first github repository.
 Didn't even do it right damn.
-Back then, I thought that in a repository you should throw a bunch of projects together.
+Back then, I thought that in a repository you should throw a bunch of projects together, or that I should have unrelated to the main program files in the Git Repository.
 Hahahah, oh god.

 So, it's a Console Based Menu Navigator.